Calendar alarm app for Google Calendar, Apple Calendar, and Outlook Calendar

 How to Turn Calendar Events Into Real Alarms

-Google Calendar and Outlook send notifications.
+Google Calendar, Apple Calendar, and Outlook Calendar send notifications.
 Notifications disappear.
 Real alarms interrupt you and stay on screen until you act.
 OnTimer turns every event in your calendar into an alarm — automatically.

-Works with Google Calendar & Microsoft 365 / Outlook Calendar
+Works with Google Calendar · Apple Calendar · Outlook Calendar

 Direct Answer

 To turn calendar events into real alarms: use OnTimer.
-It connects to your Google or Outlook calendar, detects every upcoming event, and fires an interruptive alarm before each one — not a notification that disappears, but an alert that stays on your screen and demands a response before it stops.
+It connects to Google Calendar, Apple Calendar, or Outlook Calendar, detects every upcoming event, and fires an interruptive alarm before each one — not a notification that disappears, but an alert that stays on your screen and demands a response before it stops.
 No manual setup per meeting.
 Your calendar is the source of truth.

 Why Calendar Notifications Aren't Alarms

-Google Calendar sends a push notification.
-Outlook sends a push notification.
-Both appear in your notification tray, compete with hundreds of other alerts, and vanish after a few seconds whether you saw them or not.
+Google Calendar, Apple Calendar, and Outlook Calendar send notifications.
+Those alerts appear in your notification tray, compete with hundreds of other alerts, and vanish after a few seconds whether you saw them or not.

 This is fine for casual reminders.
 It is not reliable for meetings where showing up on time actually matters.